 - Must be 18 years old or older.

-- High school diploma required; some college of relevant degree preferred.
+- High school diploma required; some college or relevant degree preferred.

-- Minimum one year of experience in lesson planning and execution.
+- Minimum one year of experience in lesson planning, instruction, and teaching in a K-8 after-school environment.

 - Excellent organizational and communication skills, with the ability to manage multiple tasks and meet deadlines.